 The NCAA has specific course credit requirements in order for a student to participate in collegiate athletics.
 Therefore, if you aspire to play Division I athletics, you should be mindful of the NCAA course requirements below.
 Since these course requirements must be satisfied in the first four years of high school, Division I-minded students who have repeated a year of high school should be extra vigilant and review the information below.
-Vita Thiel, our testing coordinator, will assist you by reviewing your transcripts and advising the appropriate course of action.
+Vita Thiel, our assistant registrar, will assist you by reviewing your transcripts and advising the appropriate course of action.
 In the meantime, please review your credits and courses before contacting Mrs. Thiel so that your discussions can be more focused and efficient.
 Most questions about eligibility are answered in the 2015-16 Guide for College-Bound Student-Athlete.

 In order to be eligible to compete in Division I College Athletics, a student must have over a 2.0 GPA in sixteen core courses and have the minimum SAT or ACT scores for that GPA (see the NCAA Eligibility Center website for the NCAA GPA/Testing Sliding Scale).

 - 4 years of English

 - 3 years of mathematics (Algebra I or higher)

 - 2 years of natural/physical science (one must be a lab science)

 - 1 year of additional English, math, or science